 St Vladimir’s Seminary awards and distributes its financial resources with a view toward Christian charity and stewardship.
-Most seminary students receive some form of financial assistance, and students should be mindful that such aid is a privilege to be enjoyed thanks to many benefactors who have graciously given funds to the seminary.
+Most seminary students receive some form of financial assistance (see Types of Financial Aid), and students should be mindful that such aid is a privilege to be enjoyed thanks to many benefactors who have graciously given funds to the seminary.

 All students are considered financially independent.
 Therefore, parental information is not required to determine need.
 The seminary does, however, require financial information from spouses of married students and full disclosure of grant and scholarship assistance from outside sources, such as, but not limited to, parish, diocesan, and archdiocesan education funds.

 To be eligible for financial aid from St Vladimir’s Seminary, a student must live on campus, be enrolled at the seminary on a full-time basis as a degree candidate, and be making satisfactory progress toward completion of the degree.
 To be considered full-time, students must be enrolled for at least twelve credits per semester.
 To be eligible for U.S. Government loans, students must be degree candidates and enrolled for at least six credits per semester.

 Students enrolled on a full-time basis (as defined above) are eligible to receive aid from the seminary only for the number of semesters necessary for normal completion of a degree program.
 Therefore, M.Div. candidates are eligible to receive financial aid for no more than six semesters; M.A. candidates for no more than four semesters; and Th.M. candidates for no more than two semesters.